stefgehrig/fairconservation/README.md

 - `cite_style.csl`
 - `references.bib`

-...as well as four image files that contain no data (pictures of field work and experimental materials).
+...as well as four image files (pictures of field work and experimental materials).

 Three **data files** are contained in this repository: